wangshenguiuc/OnClass/docs/source/installation.rst

 PyPI
 ~~~~~~~~~
 OnClass is available through the `Python Package Index`_ and thus can be installed
 using pip.
+Please use Python3.6.
 To install OnClass using pip, run:

 1) Only use CPU